Lars von Trier's "Melancholia"

 The third film in von Trier's Europe trilogy (which was actually released in the U.S. as "Zentropa" to avoid confusion with "Europa, Europa") was also its highest grosser.
 It took in $1,007,001 when it was released by Miramax in May of 1992.

-"Melancholia"'s direct predecessor - and perhaps von Trier's most controversial film - grossed $404,122 in North America in October 2009.
-Though a somewhat disappointing number, distributor IFC Films also released the film simultaneously on video-on-demand.
-Official numbers were no made available, but IFC did say it was one of its top performing films on VOD that year.
+Perhaps rivaling "Nymphomaniac" as von Trier's most controversial film, "Antichrist" grossed $404,122 in North America in October 2009.
+Though a somewhat disappointing number, distributor IFC Films did something also comparable to "Nymphomaniac" -- they released the film simultaneously on video-on-demand.
+Official numbers were not made available, but IFC did say it was one of its top performing films on VOD that year.
 It is also the highest grossing film to feature genital mutilation, so there's that as well...

 Top Ten Box Office Chart November 13